wangyuxin87/PERT/README.md

 # PERT
 A Progressively Region-based Network for Scene Text Removal.
 The paper is under review, and the code will be released when the paper is accepted.

+# News
+13/6 This word has been accepted by TIP.
+Code will be released in 2 weeks.

 ## Citation
 If you find our method useful for your reserach, please cite
 ```bash